makersmakingchange/Single-Message-Playback-Switch/README.md

 ### Contact Us
 For technical questions, to get involved, or to share your experience we encourage you to [visit our website](https://www.makersmakingchange.com/) or [contact us](https://www.makersmakingchange.com/s/contact).

-## Contact Us

-For technical questions, to get involved, or share your experience we encourage you to visit the [MMC Website](https://www.makersmakingchange.com/), [MMC Forum](https://makersmakingchange.com/forum), or contact info@makersmakingchange.com